Updated: December 9, 2025

 What are the main modes of transportation in Portugal?

 Portugal offers a variety of transportation options, including trains, buses, trams, and taxis.
 In urban areas, buses and trams are common, while trains and buses connect cities and regions.
 The Lisbon metro and the Porto metro are very efficient and the easiest way to get around in Portugal’s largest two cities.
-If you are looking to get around the country using only public transit, it is certainly possible.
+For flexibility, car rentals are also a popular choice, and you’ll be able to get to hidden gems you wouldn’t be able to get to using regular public transport.

 How reliable is public transportation in Portugal?